-67. Computing resources must be used in accordance with the regulations set out at http://www.some.ox.ac.uk/library-it/i-t/it-facilities/Violations of these rules will be monitored by the IT Systems Manager in the first instance, and if necessary, referred to the Deans.
+67. Computing resources must be used in accordance with the regulations set out at here: https://it.some.ox.ac.uk/rules/.
+Violations of these rules will be monitored by the IT Systems Manager in the first instance, and if necessary, referred to the Deans.